MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/wellbeing.md

 ## Report settings

-After the **Wellbeing - balance and flexibility** report is set up and populated with Viva Insights data in Power BI, review information on the **Summary** page.
-Then, view and set the following parameters on the **Settings** page.
+After the **Wellbeing - balance and flexibility** report is set up and populated with Viva Insights data in Power BI, view and set the following parameters on the **Settings** page.
 You can find **Settings** on the right panel of the introduction page.
 You can also adjust the report settings as you go through the report pages through the **Settings** icon.

 * **Select the time period to measure** – This is the time period that you want to analyze.
 Note that the four-week trend information on the summary page won’t show if the selected time period is less than eight weeks.
 * **Select an organizational attribute to view the report by** – This is the primary "group-by" attribute shown in all subsequent reports.
 You can change this attribute at any time and all subsequent report pages will group values by the new attribute.